13 Different Types of Tiles Explained

 Ceramic tiles are among the most popular clay-based tiles on the market.
 They are mined, processed, and molded before being used.
 Their ability to blend in with practically any type of interior design will astound you.

-Ceramic tiles’ most notable characteristics include their extended lifespan, variety of applications, and strong resistance to scratches and abrasion.
+Ceramic tiles’ most notable characteristics include their extended lifespan, various applications, and strong resistance to scratches and abrasion.

-They can sustain years of steady foot traffic thanks to their durability.
-They also provide a diverse range of design options.
-Also, ceramic tiles have matchless patterns and hues and are usually covered in a durable finish.
+Thanks to their durability, ceramic tiles can sustain years of steady foot traffic and provide diverse design options.
+They also have matchless patterns and hues and are usually covered in a durable finish.

-Furthermore, ceramic tiles, on the other hand, should not be used outside since they cannot withstand the heat and do not adapt well to the freezing temperatures of winter.
-They also have a proclivity for absorbing water.
+Furthermore, ceramic tiles, on the other hand, should not be used outside since they cannot withstand heat and do not adapt well to the freezing temperatures of winter.
+They also tend to absorb water.

 2. Porcelain Tiles